naaym/Servify/README.md

 - `POST /api/providers/register` – `multipart/form-data` payload to register a provider with CIN, CV, and diploma file uploads.
 Providers start in `PENDING` status.

 CORS is enabled for `http://localhost:4200` by default.
 Update `app.cors.allowed-origins` in `backend/src/main/resources/application.properties` to allow additional front-end hosts during development.

+Multipart uploads are limited to 10 MB per file (30 MB per request) by default.
+Adjust `spring.servlet.multipart.max-file-size` and `spring.servlet.multipart.max-request-size` in `application.properties` if your documents are larger.